Standard Amortization Formula

 The duration over which you repay the loan, measured in years.
 Longer terms reduce monthly payments but increase total interest paid.

-Once you provide these inputs, the calculator computes: the monthly EMI payment you must make, the total amount paid over the entire loan term, and the total interest cost.
+Once you provide these inputs, the calculator computes the monthly payment you must make, the total amount paid over the entire loan term, and the total interest cost.
 The monthly payment remains constant throughout the loan period under standard amortization.

 Benefits of Using This Calculator